RedHatQE/carbon/README.md

 ## Is it ready?

-No. This is an experiment, a prototype.
+No. This is an experiment and it is on heavily development.

 ## Does it look familiar?

-Yes, this code started shamelessly by copying few good stuff from Flask framework - configuration and core object structure.
+Yes, this code started shamelessly by copying few good stuff from Flask framework - configuration and few core object structures.
 Also, there's a bunch of code that will be transfered from the old pit framework.
-The biggest change is in the architecture of the framework which is now task oriented.
+The biggest change is in the architecture of the framework which is now task oriented and carry many design patterns that sustain framework principles.
+More to come...

 ## How is it supposed to work?

 Each scenario is a definition written in YAML.
-The framework loads the yaml file and build a pipeline of sub-pipelines.
-Each sub-pipeline will contain loads of tasks related to the resources.
-A resource can be a scenario, a host or a package.
-Each resource will contain tasks that the framework will collect, load into its respective sub-pipeline and run in the order described in the YAML file.
-For instance, if a Package has a task of type InstallTask, the framework will collect it and add to the Install pipeline.
+The framework loads the yaml file and build a list of pipelines.
+Each pipeline will contain lots of tasks related to the resources.
+A resource can be a scenario, a host an action or a report.
+Each resource will contain many tasks that the framework will collect, load into its respective pipelines and run in the order described in the YAML file.
+For instance, if an action has a task of type ValidateTask, the framework will collect it and add to the Validate pipeline.

 Basically, when you run the scenario the framework will:

+1. Validate your scenario attributes (All Resources)
-1. Provision the machines
+2. Provision the machines (Hosts)
-2. Configure all machines accordingly
+3. Configure all machines accordingly (Actions)
-3. Install all packages for each host that are related to the products that will be tested.
+4. Install all packages for each host (Actions)
-4. Run your tests (if you build a TestTask and add into the scenario)
+4. Run your tests (Executes)
-5. Report the results
+5. Report the results (Reports)

 ## Development

-Ideally you would create a virtual environment.
+Ideally you would create a virtual environment with python 3.6.
+The framework has been developed to run with python 2.7.x and above.
 Download the source code and follow the commands below:

 ```
 $ pip install -r requirements.txt